ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 In this example each point the measure dimension space is associated with a magnetic field intensity, acceleration of gravity, and outcrop lithology.

 ### Structured values
 Structured values might appear in two contexts.
-The structure might include a value, units of measure and measurementMethod--that is a value and associated attributes that can be thought of as metadata.
+The structure might include a value, units of measure and measurementMethod--that is a value and associated attributes (i.e., metadata).
 In the other case, the structured value might represent a vector, tensor, or tuple value.
-In these cases the value is represented by a set of component measure values, each of which might have included metadata.
+In this case the value is represented by a set of component values, each of which might have included metadata.

 A variable in an attribute role provides information about one or more of the measure value variables, e.g. to specify metadata about another variable.
 Examples: a 'units' variable that specifies the units of measure for the value in a different variable, or a 'measurement method' variable that specifies how the value in a different variable was determined.

-An example of a variable that has a structured value with measure components is a location variable that has latitude, longitude and spatial reference system as component variables.
-The latitude and longitude value each have units of measure and measurement method that is like the same; the spatial reference is asserted, and might itself have component properties.
+An example of a variable that has a structured value with measure components is a location variable that has latitude, longitude and spatial reference system as components.
+The latitude and longitude value each have the same units of measure and measurement method; the spatial reference is asserted, and might itself have component properties.

 Recommended data types for container PropertyValue with valueReference child elements documenting the attributes or component and measured values:
  - Dimensional Data type: http://qudt.org/schema/qudt/DimensionalDatatype.
 Value specifies a physical quantity and unit of measuure is embedded in the value.